 Mother Nature became abnormally quiet and silent.
 There was no chirping of the birds.
 Butterflies were behaving erratically.
-The galactic movement of planets and stars showed that they were getting ready for transmigration of a great era.
+The galactic movement of planets and stars showed that they were getting ready for the transmigration of a great era.
 There was no breeze of wind.

-He decided that it was time for pay off the Karma to take effect and so he sat down to meditate while exposing his left foot.
+He decided that it was time for the pay off the Karma to take effect and so he sat down to meditate while exposing his left foot.
 He knew what was going to happen.

 For, he was Shri Krishna Vasudeva, the resplendent one, the one who lacked nothing, the one who gave magnificently.

 Yes, he was Sri Krishna, the Yaduvanshi prince (no, he refused to become the King) of the island nation of Dwarka.
 It was 36 years after the culmination of the great war of Mahabharata.